WalterZStark/SLAM-Detection/README.md

 # SLAM-Detection

-Personal to test the basics of SLAM and CV object detection (incomplete)
+Personal project to test the basics of SLAM and CV object detection (incomplete)

 ## Change log:
 <details>